-My two closest family members, by mother and half-brother, were both victims to cancers that were caused by excessive drinking and smoking.
+My two closest family members, my mother and half-brother, were both victims to cancers that were caused by excessive drinking and smoking.
 My mother miraculously survived pancreatic cancer in her mid-forties, only to succumb to COPD (chronic obstructive pulmonary disease) later in life.
-My half-brother, struggling for many years with chronic Pancreatitis (pre-cancerous), was finally done in by lung cancer in his mid-forties.
+My half-brother, struggling for many years with chronic pancreatitis (pre-cancerous), finally died from lung cancer in his mid-forties.
 Lives robbed by hard alcohol and cigarettes.

 Pancreatic Cancer: Smoking is one of the most important risk factors for pancreatic cancer.
 The risk of getting pancreatic cancer is about twice as high among smokers compared to those who have never smoked.
 About 25% of pancreatic cancers are thought to be caused by cigarette smoking.
-Studies have shown a link between heavy alcohol use and pancreatic cancer.
 Heavy alcohol use can also lead to conditions such as chronic pancreatitis, which is known to increase pancreatic cancer risk.

 Lung Cancer: Smoking tobacco is by far the leading cause of lung cancer.
 About 80% of lung cancer deaths are caused by smoking, and many others are caused by exposure to secondhand smoke.
 Smoking is clearly the strongest risk factor for lung cancer, but it often interacts with other factors.